 Click on the title of any song to go to the video, or hit up the entire playlist here.

-Are we missing any goods ones?
-Check Billboard or wikipedia for one hit wonders of 1968.
+Are we missing any good ones?
+Check Billboard or Wikipedia for one-hit wonders of 1968.

 Sources include: 1968 One Hit Wonders & Artists Known For One Song, hotpopsongs.com